 The Company recognises the importance of a Board with the appropriate balance of skills, experience and diversity, and the composition of the Board is reviewed annually by the Board Nominations Committee.
-The skills and experience of the directors who held office during the 2022 financial year and the relevance for the Board are detailed below.
+The skills and experience of the directors who held office during the period 1 November 2022 up to the date of approval of these disclosures by the Board (25 January 2024) and the relevance for the Board are detailed below.